-Find Your Voice: Scott Poole Receives Research Fellowship
+Find Your Voice: John Poole Receives Research Fellowship

 Student Research Fellowships are competitive awards, granted annually by South Carolina Humanities to undergraduate students in their sophomore or junior years.